Sharp bounds for non-trace class noise and applications to SPDEs: Selected applications to random fields and SPDEs

 Hence, under appropriate assumptions on the parameters, the above result also allows us to obtain maximal estimates for the process in space and time.
 On the latter point, a comparison with recent results is given in Subsection \ref{sss:comparison_new_2} below.

 As typical in the maximal regularity approach to SPDEs, the estimates in Theorem \ref{thm: spde with delta no time} can be strengthened to optimal space-time estimates involving fractional Sobolev spaces in time, see e.g.\ \cite[Theorem 1.2(1)]{MaximalLpregularity} and \cite[Definition 3.7]{AV25_survey}.
 In particular, these imply H\"older regularity jointly in space and time up to an optimal borderline exponent.
 Power weights in time can be included as well, see \cite{AV19}.
 Finally, we also mention that the moment and integrability in time in the estimates of Theorem \ref{thm: spde with delta no time} can be chosen differently, see \cite[Corollary 7.4]{NVW13}.
 We leave the details to the interested reader.
+The same results hold for the Neumann Laplacian, and even for more general boundary conditions.

 \begin{proof}[Proof of Theorem \ref{thm: spde with delta no time}] We begin by proving the first claimed estimate.
 For brevity, we only discuss the case where $\partial\cO$ is not empty, as the other case is simpler.
-In the latter case, as $s\in (0,1+\frac{1}{q})$, it follows from the second identity in \eqref{eq:basic_equality_Sob_tower_SPDEs} and \cite[Theorem A.3]{AV25_survey} that
+In this case, note that by duality (see \eqref{eq:dualHtilde}) and restricting the functionals, every element of $\wt{H}^{-s,q}(\cO)= H^{s,q'}(\cO)^*$ restricts to an element of $H_{\rm Dir}^{-s,q}(\cO) = H_{\rm Dir}^{s,q'}(\cO)^*$ and